HomeAutoUser/rf_Gateway/README.md

 ### Getting started

 System to receive digital signals and provide them to other systems for demodulation.
 A CC110x or SX1231 is used as receiver.
 The cabling is analogue and compatible with the SIGNALduino.
 You can toggle up to 4 reception modes with a minimum time of 30 seconds.
 It can be operated via the WEB interface or the uC command (telnet).
-Standard operation is possible via FHEM. <br>Current reception modes are (values can be compiled in or compiled out yourself) :
+Standard operation is possible via FHEM.<br><br>Current reception modes are (values can be compiled in or compiled out yourself) :
   - Chip factory default (standard values according to data sheet)
   - Chip user setting
   - ASK/OOK 433 MHz